cpcosu/Lesson-Files/README.md

 ## Languages
 * Python - Easiest lanuage to learn.
 Short and readable code.
 Runs slower than the other languages but is still suitable for competitive programming.
 * Java - Language taught at Ohio State.
 Faster than Python but less readable.
-* C++ - The prefferred language of most competitive programmers.
+* C++ - The preferred language of most competitive programmers.
 Runs fast but difficult for beginners.

 ### Environment
 You can write code in whatever environment you want, although the most popular are VSCode, Eclipse, and Vim.